evilstickman/stripe-example/README.md

 Use the following steps to add an on-demand action that registers a payment with PayPal:

 1. Open the Action tab for the `items` object (which can be found under the "Objects" menu in the Backand dashboard)
 2. Click "+New Action" and enter the following details in the fields provided.
-Note that some fields for a step won't be available until the prior step has been completed:
+Note that some fields won't be available until the prior step has been completed:
   1. **Name:** PayPalPayment
   2. **Event Trigger:** 'On Demand - Execute via REST API'
   3. **Type:** Server Side JavaScript Code
   4. **Input Parameters:** amount
-  5. **JavaScript Code:** Past this code under the `// write your code here` comment, and before the `return {}` command
+  5. **JavaScript Code:** Paste this code under the `// write your code here` comment, and before the `return {}` command

     ```javascript